Genomics-CRT/Data-Science-For-Life-Science/Getting started/README.md

-# Genomics CRT outreach program topics
+# Introduction
 This document contains a breakdown of the topics covered in the workshop.
-As the outreach program is in its infancy, the materials will be generated and diseminated on a week to week basis.
+Materials will be generated and diseminated on a week to week basis.
 Thus, folders for topics in the outline may not be instantly available.

 #### Week 1
 ###### Installing Dependencies